- Our Commitment

 JEA customers who install solar PV systems at their home or business and connect to JEA’s electric grid must apply for JEA's Distributed Generation Program.
 An application form must be submitted and approved by JEA prior to beginning installation or construction of any solar PV system.

-Steps to Installing Private Solar
+Before Installing Private Solar

 If you have decided that solar is the right choice for you and your home, below are the steps to take prior to purchasing a system.